 Market rent is the maximum amount of rent you can be charged.
-It’s based on the State Valuer-General’s annual assessment of the property you rent and takes into account its size, nature and location.
+It’s based on the SA Valuer-General’s annual assessment of the property and takes into account its size, nature and location.

-If community housing providers choose to use an independent valuer, the valuer must update the market rent at least every 2 years.
-Community housing providers manage both social and affordable housing.
+Community housing providers can choose to use an independent valuer, who must update the market rent at least every 2 years.
+Providers manage both social - general and supported - and affordable housing.

 Moderate household incomes

-If you have a moderate household income, your subsidised rent will increase in stages from 25% to 30% of your total assessable household income before tax from 1 July 2021.
+Rent if you have a moderate household income is 30% of your total assessable household income before tax.

 You have a moderate household income if both these apply: